jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when—
-  (a) a distribution is made to a holder of an attributing interest in a FIF; and (b) section CD 36 (Foreign investment fund income) or EX 59(2) (Codes: comparative value method, deemed rate of return method, fair dividend rate method, and cost method) applies to the distribution; and
+  (a) a distribution is made to a holder of an attributing interest in a FIF; and (b) section CD 36 (Foreign investment fund income) or EX 59(2) (Codes: comparative value method, deemed rate of return method, fair dividend rate method, cost method, and revenue account method) applies to the distribution; and
   (c) an amount is withheld by the payer from the distribution because the payer has treated the distribution as resident passive income subject to the RWT rules.
 Treatment of amount
 (2) The amount withheld is treated as—